-In metallurgy and other materials testing, fracture toughness is a property, denoted KIc, which describes the ability of a material containing a crack to resist fracture, and is one of the most important properties of any material for virtually all design applications.
+In materials science, fracture toughness (KIc) refers to the ability of a material containing a crack to resist fracture.
+Specifically, fracture toughness testing characterizes resistance to fracture in a neutral environment with a sharp crack, and is one of the most important properties of any material for virtually all design applications.

-In contrast with Charpy Impact Toughness, which can only be used to compare the notch toughness of materials or to determine a metal’s compliance with a specification, the KIC test, sometimes referred to as KIC, or K1C, is used to determine the fracture toughness of metallic materials.
+The KIC test (sometimes referred to as KIC, or K1C) is used to determine the fracture toughness of metallic materials.
+This test is in direct contrast with Charpy Impact Toughness, which can only be used to compare the notch toughness of materials or determine a metal’s compliance with a specification.
 Most often associated with ASTM E399, the Linear-Elastic Plane Strain Fracture Toughness test, or KIc value, can be used directly, across a range of temperatures, to determine design, life calculations and crack growth, or remaining life calculations.

-Crack Tip Opening Displacement is a measure of the physical opening of the fatigue crack tip at the point of failure.
-Typically used to measure the toughness of materials that tear before failure.
-All tests can be carried out from -129ºC (-200ºF) to 200ºC ( 400ºF)
+Crack Tip Opening Displacement, or CTOD, is a measure of the physical opening of the fatigue crack tip at the point of failure.
+Typically used to measure the toughness of materials that tear before failure, all tests can be carried out from -129ºC (-200ºF) to 200ºC ( 400ºF).

 American Petroleum Institute

 American Society for Testing & Methods

 ASTM E399, ASTM E1820, ASTM B645, ASTM B646, ASTM E561, ASTM E1304, ASTM D7905, ASTM D5528, ASTM D6671, ASTM E370